amplitude/Amplitude-JavaScript/README.md

 # Changelog #
 Click [here](https://github.com/amplitude/Amplitude-JavaScript/blob/master/CHANGELOG.md) to view the JavaScript SDK Changelog.

+# Upgrading Major Versions and Breaking Changes #

+## 5.0

+We stopped committing the generated amplitude.min.js and amplitude.js files to the repository.
+This should only affect you if you load amplitude via github.
+You should use `npm` or `yarn` instead.

+We dropped our custom symbian and blackberry user agent parsing to simply match what the ua-parser-js library does.

+## 4.0

+The library now defaults to sending requests to https://api.amplitude.com instead of //api.amplitude.com.
+This should only affect you if your site does not use https and you use a Content Security Policy.

 # Questions? #
 If you have questions about using or installing our JavaScript SDK, you can send an email to [Amplitude Support](mailto:platform@amplitude.com).